-The list of products associated to the proposed Biosimilar Products Groups to be tested is normally adopted during the February (year n-1) meetings of the CHMP.
-The EMA Secretariat informs the EDQM, Department for Biological Standardisation, OMCL Network & HealthCare (DBO) of the decision in a timely manner (including registered sources of a Biosimilars CAP product and list of the trade name products with a given International Non-proprietary Name - INN, to be considered).
-The receipt of this list is confirmed by the EDQM in writing.
+The list of products associated to the proposed Biosimilar Products Groups to be tested is normally adopted during Q1 (year n-1) meetings of the CHMP.
+The EMA Secretariat informs the EDQM Secretariat of the decision in a timely manner (including registered sources of a Biosimilars CAP product and list of the trade name products with a given International Non-proprietary Name - INN, to be considered).
+The receipt of this list is confirmed to the EMA by the EDQM by return email.